 Students may elect to participate in a Research Practicum with a faculty member.
-Participation in the research elective may involve a search of the literature, developing a new research protocol, collecting and analyzing data, and/or preparing for conference presentation and manuscripts.
-The Columbia University Institutional Review Board (IRB) must approve all research protocols before a study can be conducted.
+Participation in the research elective may involve searching the literature, developing a new research protocol, collecting and analyzing data, and/or preparing for conference presentations and manuscripts.
+All studies must be approved by the Columbia University Institutional Review Board (IRB).
 The University's IRB serves to protect human participants in biomedical and behavioral research.
-It is required that any investigator, faculty member or student, must fulfill specific requirements as part of the IRB approval process.
-In Evidence Based Practice I, all students are required to complete Human Subject Protection Training (TC0087) and HIPAA Training (TC0019) that can be accessed through the website for CUIMC research administration.
-In addition, students involved with the Research Practicum are required to fill out their financial conflict of interest form prior to submission of the IRB protocol.
+Any investigator, faculty member or student, is required to complete Human Subject Protection Training (TC0087) and HIPAA Training (TC0019) accessed through the website for CUIMC research administration.
+Also, students involved with the Research Practicum must complete the financial conflict of interest form before submission of the IRB protocol.